-The selection panel will assess the application based on the following points;
+The selection panel will assess the application based on the following points:

-- Details in the training summary's program outline aligns with the training package/volume of learning is appropriate based on the cohort, and confirmed by the Program Manager. - The training summary matches the need addressed by the employer/s in criterion 1. - The training summary matches the involvement by the employer/s in criterion 1. - The training summary defines clearly the resources to be used for the training. - The RTO's strategy to retain learners in the program and support them if they struggle to complete is reasonable.
+- Details in the training summary's program outline (duration, schedule and resources) aligns with the training package/volume of learning is appropriate based on the cohort, and confirmed by the Program Manager. - The training summary matches the need addressed by the employer/s in criterion 1. - The training summary matches the involvement by the employer/s in criterion 1. - The RTO's strategy to retain learners in the program and support them if they struggle to complete is reasonable.